Crabzie/Exercism_Solutions/README.md

 - Subdirectories of tracks contain exercises folders

+- Make sure to visit the track syllabus https://exercism.org/tracks/(trackname)/concepts, i.e https://exercism.org/tracks/go/concepts for golang, https://exercism.org/tracks/python/concepts ...etc

+- The syllabus is used to learn and master concepts to achieve fluency in the given track by providing a concept documentation and an exercise to do.
 - Each exercise folder has a :

   - [x] For Go (golang) track :